Exoplanet Populations and their Dependence on Host Star Properties: Constraints On Planet Formation Mechanisms

 The moniker of `core accretion' is not particularly useful when discussing sub-Neptunes as they are, almost by definition, the planets that did not accrete massive gaseous envelopes.
 The planet formation mechanisms discussed here are almost exclusively focused on sub-Neptunes and it should be kept in mind that these new mechanisms are to amend, not replace, core accretion theory.

 Several planet formation mechanisms have been proposed to explain the presence of small planets at short orbital periods \citep[e.g.][]{2008MNRAS.384..663R}.
 The two mechanisms that are of most relevance here are \insitu formation and \migration .
+In addition, \pebbles, combined with inward radial drift, is increasingly invoked as a mechanism to form close-in sub-Neptunes (see \citealt{2023ASPC..534..717D} for a review).